kuzzleio/kuzzle/doc/2/framework/classes/backend-hook/register/index.md

 Registers a new hook on an event.

 ::: info
-This method can only be used before application startup.
+This method can only be used before the application is started.
 :::

 ```ts